French

 No data is transferred outside the European Union.

-The person in charge keeps the e-mail address as long as the person concerned does not unsubscribe to the subscription available at the bottom of the page of The Letter, or by expressing a wish to delete the data at the following address: lelab@ddg.fr
+The Manager retains the e-mail address as long as the person concerned does not unsubscribe from the subscription available at the footer of La Lettre, or by expressing a wish to delete the data at the following address: lelab@ddg.fr

 5. Security

-Security measures are implemented in accordance with the Information Systems Security Policy (ISSP) of the Responsible Entity.
+Security measures are implemented in accordance with the manager's information systems security policy (PSSI).

-You may access and obtain a copy of your data, object to the processing of such data, have them corrected or deleted.
+You have the right to access and obtain a copy of your personal data, to object to the processing of such data, and to have them corrected or deleted.
 You also have the right to limit the processing of your data.

 5.2 Exercising your rights

-To exercise your rights regarding your data, please contact us by e-mail at the following address: lelab@ddg.fr
+To exercise your rights concerning your data, please contact us by e-mail at the following address: lelab@ddg.fr

-If, after contacting us, you feel that your rights regarding your data have not been respected, you may submit a complaint to the CNIL at the following address: https: //www.cnil.fr/fr/webform/adresser-une-plainte
+If, after contacting us, you feel that your rights with regard to your data have not been respected, you may submit a complaint to the CNIL at the following address: https: //www.cnil.fr/fr/webform/adresser-une-plainte

 DDG uses cookies in order to provide you with functional services, in accordance with our privacy policy and our cookie management (more information).
 If you accept cookies, click here.